davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   dataType arrayName[size];
   ```

-  where `size` is a constant.
+  where `size` is a constant integer.
 Alternatively, you can also create an array with known values:

 - The syntax to create an array is: